 We’re very proud of our lovely landscaped gardens.
 Our lake is beautiful, with a stunning water feature and Koi carp.
 There are lawned areas and a patio overlooking the beach where residents can join in outdoor activities or simply enjoy being outside.

-Naomi Edge is the Registered Manager of Gorseway Manor.
+Janice West is the Registered Manager of Gorseway Manor.

 Colette Knight is the Deputy Manager.